morb1212/Social-Network-Application/README.md

 ## Tests

-for test run auto_check.py expected to see succses message test_output.txt, main_test.py expected to see main_test output as test_output
+-run auto_check.py expected to see succses message -test_output.txt, main_test.py expected to see main_test output as test_output